namatoj/dots/readme.md

 - [x] Deploy frontend on vercel or netlify
 - [ ] Separate action-log to separate repository
 - [ ] Use environment variable for backend url
-- [ ] Modify docker-compose to store database file outside of container
+- [x] Modify docker-compose to store database file outside of container
-- [ ] Fix https for websocket // using https://mindsers.blog/post/https-using-nginx-certbot-docker/ for inspiration
+- [x] Fix https for websocket // using https://mindsers.blog/post/https-using-nginx-certbot-docker/ for inspiration
 - [ ] Prevent adding dots if connection to backend fails
 - [ ] Set map id as query parameter if not set
 - [ ] Add cronjob for updating https certs
+- [ ] Remove parameters from server logging

 ## Suggestions